Vinjul1704/SoulsTAS/README.md

 Here's a table of the amount of pixels of mouse movement required to do a full camera rotation.

 Keep in mind the values don't always match up perfectly.
+You might need to 2x the value, depending on OS.

 I recommend using 0 sensitivity for the best accuracy.

 | Sensitivity | Pixels |